kurtsundell/DZmix/README.md

 MATLAB .m and .fig files for running DZmix graphical user interface (GUI) directly in MATLAB does not require the MATLAB MCR compiler.

 Sundell_Saylor_2017_Inverse_unmixing_model_v_1_1_02.m is a simplified code also for use directly in MATLAB, but does not have a graphical user interface (GUI).
 Instructions are annotated in the code.

+macOS version will be added soon.
+Source codes and application are currently available at https://www.kurtsundell.com/downloads/